hugo-dc/code-chunks/README.md

 ![](img/leaf_example_2.png)

-These are the results after executing the script:
+These are the results after executing the script (click on the image to see the full size):

 ### BAT